franciscop/drive-db/README.md

 ## Test

+To run the tests, simply call:

     npm test

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Please take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 Areas where I'm seeking for help:

-- Coverage of tests
-- Documentation
-- Testing it
+- Testing.
+Adding coverage or improving existing ones.
+- Documentation.
+Make everything clear.

 ## Release history

+- 2.0 [future] finish battle testing it, full test coverage and proper documentation.
+- 1.6 [future] added the `limit()` function.
 - 1.5 Gave the `info` to the global object instead of a sub-object.
 Stored the error and code from the update in the db.
 Added the method `order()` for the array from `find()`.
 - 1.4 Changed the way it works internally from url to spreadsheet id.
 - 1.3  Stopped `require('drive-db')` from calling `.load()` automatically.
 The DB might me elsewhere.
 There's always an `.after` function.